 Moving on to the higher end part of this list.
 MAPE S600EB is the perfect addition to your drum set if you’re looking to add something different.
 First and foremost – it’s black.
 The majority of drum stands are made in chrome, so this is a nice different design decision.

 On the minus side, It is a bit on the shorter side, which can be somewhat of a problem if you’re taller.
-But, it can also be a plus if you’re shorter, so it really is upon you.
+But, it can also be a plus if you’re shorter, so it’s upon you.
 Price-wise this is a mid-range product, and it will provide you with stability and durability for your playing.

-This drum stand stands out for its aluminum build, which makes it weigh a mere 3.3lbs!
+This drum stand stands out for all-around build and quality, all the while being medium weight.
 And if you ever had to haul large amounts of equipment on your back, you know how important that is.

-Apart from the aluminum build, this stand also has all of the standard options a good drum stand has to offer.
+Apart from a well-rounded build, this stand also has all of the standard options a good drum stand has to offer.
 It comes in a tripod build, with adjustable height and tilt of the drums.
-It also has rubber feet, to provide the stand with additional stability when playing and to prevent any slip–ups.
+It also has good-quality feet, to provide the stand with additional stability when playing and to prevent any slip-ups.

-If you want to buy this stand, you will have to open up your wallet, as the price is usually on the higher side.
-But the quality of this stand and its lightweight build are well worth it, so if you’re a professional you know what you’re playing for.
+This stand carries a reasonable price.
+It’s a very good value for money when considering all the positives.
+The quality of this stand and its medium-weight build are well worth it, so if you’re a professional you know what you’re playing for.

-We hope that this list has helped you in making a decision over what drum stand you need to buy for yourself.
+I hope that this list has helped you in deciding what drum stand you need to buy for yourself.
 Whether you need it for a studio or home setting, or to take it with you on the road when playing, you will find anything you need on this list.